chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 Examples:

 - Neither user1, nor any team that user1 belongs to, are included in any policy with the action `iam:users:list`.
-  Net effect: user1 is denied, and will not be able to view the list of users.
+  Net effect: user1 is denied access to view the list of users.
   (This illustrates the global default DENY condition.)
 - Bob is a member of team alpha and team omega.
   Team alpha has a broad range of permissions while team omega is very restricted in what its members may access.
-  The "major teams" policy has a statement that allows team alpha to access the resource `compliance:reporting:nodes` while it has another statement that denies team omega access to the that very same resource.
+  The "major teams" policy has a statement that allows team alpha to access the resource `compliance:reporting:nodes` while it has another statement that denies team omega access to that very same resource.
   Net effect: Bob is denied access because there is at least one statement denying access.
 - Mary is a member of the default viewers team, which allows read access to everything because of the default Viewers policy.
   Mary is also a member of the deployment team, which has permission to upload and download profiles.
-  Net effect: Mary is granted read access to everything and Mary can also upload/download profiles, because neither of those policies explicitly denies something allowed by the other.
+  Net effect: Mary is granted both those permissions (effectively the union of relevant policies).

-#### Properties of a Policy
+### Properties of a Policy

 A v2 policy consists of a list of **statements**, where each statement describes a permission.
-This is a departure from v1 policies, which had _action_, _resource_, and _effect_ as top-level properties.

 Property   | Description
 -----------|------------
 Statements | list of permissions

-#### Properties of a Policy Statement
+### Properties of a Statement

-A policy statement must include one or more *actions*, which can be defined *inline* with the `Actions` property or by reference through a role definition, specified in the `Role` property.
+A policy statement must include one or more *actions*, which can be defined *inline* with the `Actions` property or *by reference* through a role definition, specified in the `Role` property.
 Statements are typically composed using roles, but inline policy statements are useful for managing access to specific resources for special cases, or for when you don't want to create a named role for monolithic policies.

 Property   | Description
 -----------|-----------------------------
 Actions    | list of operations, e.g., read IAM users, get compliance profiles, update node status, etc.
-Role       | a named set of actions
+Role       | a named list of actions
 Effect     | ALLOW or DENY
+Projects   | list of project IDs to constrain the actions and/or role

-#### Properties of a Role
+### Properties of a Role

 A v2 role consists of a list of **actions**.
-Roles are discussed in detail in [Basic Role-Based Access Control]({{< relref "iam-v2-api-reference.md#roles" >}}).
+Roles are discussed in detail in [Basic Role-Based Access Control]({{< relref "iam-v2-overview.md#basic-role-based-access-control" >}}).

 Property   | Description
 -----------|-----------------------------
 Actions    | list of operations the role manages, e.g., read IAM users, get compliance profiles, update node status, etc.

-### Members and Policies
+## Members and Policies

-A **member**  (called a _subject_ in v1) may be a user, a team, or a token.
+A **member**  (previously called a *subject* in v1) may be a user, a team, or a token.
 Users and teams may be *local*, meaning they are defined within Chef Automate, or managed by an external identity provider, specifically LDAP or SAML.
 In this so far, v2 and v1 behave the same.